Voltage: 230V, Frequency: 50Hz

 Tipping is an accepted practice throughout Asia, yet is not considered compulsory.
 If you wish to demonstrate appreciation for great service, it is acceptable to tip, though not obligatory.
 At the start of your trip, your Western tour leader or local guide will collect a small amount of money (usually 50 cents per day) to cover tips for local service staff.

-Compulsory tipping is not included on our trips, however we are sure you will be more than satisfied with service levels from Travel Indochina representatives including tour leaders and drivers.
+Compulsory tipping is not included on our trips, however we are sure you will be more than satisfied with service levels from Insider Journeys representatives including tour leaders and drivers.
 The choice to tip, however, is entirely yours.